top of page

 What Essential Items Should Be in a First Aid Box?

-To answer the question of what items should be in a first aid box, the contents depend on intended use - but fundamental items remain consistent.
+To answer the question of what essential items should be in a first aid box, the contents depend on intended use, but fundamental items remain consistent.

 The Health and Safety Executive (HSE) provides clear guidance for workplace boxes, whilst home and travel kits can be adapted based on circumstances, a basic first aid box serves as your first line of response, from minor cuts to serious incidents.
-The British Red Cross notes that properly stocked kits can prevent minor injuries from becoming serious medical situations which is essential when considering the statistics of workplace injuries the past years, the causes and how they can be prevents/what would be needed to treat or prevent them.
+The British Red Cross notes that properly stocked kits can prevent minor injuries from becoming serious medical situations which is essential when considering the statistics of workplace injuries the past years, the causes and how they can be prevented or what would be needed to treat them.

 Every first aid box should contain these fundamental supplies to handle the most common injuries and emergencies: